• Skip to main content

 That means, even fully erupted, normally positioned wisdom teeth can be extremely challenging to keep clean.
 And for that reason, they may be at elevated risk for developing gum disease.

-2) The gum disease around a tooth is not an isolated event.
+2) Gum disease involving one tooth is not an isolated event.

 The conundrum.